cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework3/Part1.md

       L_out += est_radiance_global_illumination(r);
 ```

 This process is repeated for `ns_aa` times to obtain the final pixel color.
+The result is averaged and assigned to the pixel buffer.

 ## Camera Ray Generation